 Rabbi Shai Specht-Sandler

 Rabbi Shai brings deep heart, uplifting music, and a passion for joyful, inclusive Jewish living to Southwest Orlando Jewish Congregation.
-With over two decades of experience as a Rabbi, cantor, educator, and director of Jewish life, he is known for his warmth, authenticity, and ability to make Judaism personal, meaningful, and alive for people of all ages and backgrounds.
+With over two decades of experience as a rabbi, cantor, educator, and community builder, he is known for his warmth, authenticity, and for making Judaism feel personal, meaningful, and alive.

 Born in Israel and raised in England, Rabbi Shai is a descendant of the Maharal of Prague.
-He holds a degree in Education from Prescott College and received rabbinic ordination (smicha) through Rabbinical Seminary International in New York.
-His path includes study at Chofetz Chaim Yeshiva, learning with Chabad teachers in Israel, and ongoing exploration of halacha, Jewish mysticism, and spiritual leadership.
+He holds a degree in Education from Prescott College.
+His rabbinic formation includes immersive yeshiva learning at Chofetz Chaim Yeshiva and study with Chabad teachers in Israel, alongside ongoing engagement with halacha, Jewish mysticism, and spiritual leadership.
+He received rabbinic ordination from Rabbinical Seminary International following years of dedicated Jewish study and spiritual training in New York.

-During the COVID-19 pandemic, Rabbi Shai founded and led Or Ahavah Kehillah, a 500-member virtual community that gathered online for spirited Shabbat services, holiday celebrations, and heartfelt connection.
-His leadership brought comfort, joy, and meaning to hundreds of people during an unprecedented time.
+During the COVID-19 pandemic, Rabbi Shai founded and led Or Ahavah Kehillah, a 500-member virtual community that gathered for spirited Shabbat services, holiday celebrations, and meaningful connection.

-A published author and singer-songwriter, Rabbi Shai blends music, prayer, and storytelling to create rich, soul-nourishing Jewish experiences.
-He is especially passionate about welcoming interfaith families, seekers, and those new to Jewish practice into a community of learning, celebration, and belonging.
+A published author and singer-songwriter, Rabbi Shai creates music and teaching that resonate across generations.
+He blends music, prayer, and storytelling to create rich, soul-centered Jewish experiences.

 Now proud to call Orlando home, Rabbi Shai lives in Dr. Phillips with his husband Jeff and their beloved dog, Cooper.
-He is honored to serve as the Rabbi of SOJC and looks forward to growing, singing, and building sacred community together.
+He is honored to serve as the Rabbi of SOJC.

 Director of Youth Education